anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 </pre>

+## Data imbalance

+With our datasets, we may often notice a data imbalance problem where a range of continuous values (regression) or certain classes (classification) may have insufficient amounts of data to learn from.
+This becomes a major issue when training because the model will learn to generalize to the data available and perform poorly on regions where the data is sparse.
+There are several techniques to mitigate data imbalance, including [resampling](https://github.com/scikit-learn-contrib/imbalanced-learn){:target="_blank"} (oversampling from minority classes / undersampling from majority classes), account for the [data distributions via the loss function](baselines.md#data-imbalance){:target="_blank"} (since that drives the learning process), etc.

+!!! note
+    While these data imbalance mitigation techniques will allow our model to perform, the best long term approach is to directly address the imbalance issue.
+Identify which areas of the data need more samples and go collect them!
+This becomes a more more robust approach compared to focusing the model to learn from repeated samples or ignoring samples.

 ## Libraries

 We could have used the user provided tags as our labels but what if the user added a wrong tag or forgot to add a relevant one.
 To remove this dependency on the user to provide the gold standard labels, we can leverage labeling tools and platforms.
 These tools allow for quick and organized labeling of the dataset to ensure its quality.
 And instead of starting from scratch and asking our labeler to provide all the relevant tags for a given project, we can provide the author's original tags and ask the labeler to add / remove as necessary.
 The specific labeling tool may be something that needs to be custom built or leverages something from the ecosystem.